-Heppner/BEN control because the Seller Trusts were controlled by their two "Trust Advisors," Holland and a BEN employee-designee (initially, Hinkle).
-GWG's securities filings acknowledged that the two Trust Advisors "have sole decision-making authority with respect to each Seller Trust."
+136. As a practical matter, the Seller Trusts' majority voting control gave Holland a ınd Heppner/BEN control because the Seller Trusts were controlled by their two "Trust Advisor 's,'' Holland and a BEN employee-designee (initially, Hinkle).
+GWG's securities filing ıgs acknowledged that the two Trust Advisors "have sole decision-making authority with respect to each Seller Trust."
 (Emphasis added).
-BEN similarly admitted-in information it provided to the SEC in March 2021-that "[a]ll trust decisions (including the vote of the GWG shares currently held by the trusts) are determined solely by two trust advisors - one representing MHT Financial [i.e., Holland] and one representing B[EN] - who can act only through a unanimous vote."
-(Emphases added).

 137. Unsurprisingly, Holland and Hinkle routinely worked together with, and at the direction of, BEN, Heppner, and others at BEN.
+In essen ce,

-For instance, BEN employees prepared forms, letters, and other documents and forwarded them to the Trust Advisors for signature, which Holland and Hinkle always provided.
-BEN often prepared forms to be filed with the SEC on behalf of the Trust Advisors (both Holland and Hinkle).
-And Heppner and other BEN employees coordinated with Holland in dealing with third parties (such as Paul Capital).
-In essence, Holland worked in concert with BEN, fellow Trust Advisors designated by BEN (first Jeff
+Holland worked in concert with BEN, fellow Trust Advisors designated by BEN (first Jeff